Frequently Asked Questions

 What are the most common reasons submissions are rejected?

 One common reason we cannot accept papers (to MPA) is because data collection is not yet complete.
 The program committee favors research that is complete or near completion.
 Other papers are rejected because there is insufficient information or data in the abstract for reviewers to judge the merits of the project.
 Submitters are allowed to include one table or figure with their submission.
 A table or figure is often useful to reviewers.
 A third reason for rejection is failure to follow instructions.
 Please be sure to provide all necessary information with your submission.

 When will I find out if my presentation is accepted?

 Notifications are sent in January.
 The first author of each submission will receive an email.

 Who should I contact with questions about my submission?

-Please contact the 2020 Program Moderator, Dr. Melissa Buelow.
+Please contact the 2023 Program Moderator, Dr. René Tobin (firstname.lastname@example.org).